Logging like 'Pi' – card

 2. Install it following the README instructions

-3. Start keeping your own captain’s log
+3. It’ll start keeping your own captain’s log in .captains-log

 Live long and prosper, and may your logs be ever detailed. 🖖